knowledgepixels/nanopub-ecosystem/README.md

 - Nanopub Dumps services:
   - provide bulk nanopublication files
   - get data from Registry and Archive services
+  - can be based on existing data repositories such as Zenodo
   - are open
   - _to be developed_